yuliyantsvetkov/resume/README.md

   - Creator of various __Kickstart__ server deployment recipes.
   - Migrated the old 'Cloud' company system to __OnApp__.
   - Migrated the company __VMware 5.1__ environment to __VMware 5.5__.
   -
 ##### # Technical project manager/Team leader @ COMPTEL Corporation/Nokia
 `June, 2011 - September, 2012:` **Sofia, Bulgaria/Helsinki, Finland/Cairo, Egypt**
 Mainly responsible for leading а team of seven __Java__ and __Python__ developers for offline and online mediation for the prepaid and postpaid Internet services of Vodafone Egypt Telecom.

   - Completed deployment of 48 __SunOS__ servers with the company software that still handle more than one billion messages each day.
   - Conducted five on-site trainings of the post-support team Vodafone Egypt engineers.
-  - Deployed the newest Comptel Corporation __TM__ software over 128 noodes.
+  - Deployed the newest Comptel Corporation __TM__ software over 128 nodes.
   - Handled twenty-four hour activities for monitoring of __TM__ software for new Comptel products.
   - Handled Comptel/Vodafone meetings for new projects and value added services (__VAS__).